francesco-innocenti/Neuro_AI_Papers/README.md

 on vision, and can be seen as the precursor of the deep learning framework (Richards et al., 2019).

 ### Vision
-Most research to date on deep neural networks in computational neuroscience has focused on vision both because the visual system is one of the most studied and because computer vision was the first where deep networks proved successful.
+As clear from the above reviews and perspectives, most research to date on deep neural networks in computational neuroscience has focused on vision both because the visual system is one of the most studied and because computer vision was the first where deep networks proved successful.

 [Convolutional Neural Networks as a Model of the Visual System: Past, Present, and Future](https://direct.mit.edu/jocn/article/doi/10.1162/jocn_a_01544/97402/Convolutional-Neural-Networks-as-a-Model-of-the) by Lindsay (2020)